History of American Airlines: 1980s–1990s

 After moving its headquarters to Fort Worth, Texas from New York City in 1979, American Airlines changed to a hub-and-spoke system in 1981, opening its first hub at Dallas/Fort Worth International Airport.
 American opened a second hub in the new Terminal 3 at Chicago O'Hare in 1982, and began transatlantic service between Dallas and London in May 1982.
 Led by its new chairman and CEO, Robert Crandall, American expanded its service from these hubs through the 1980s, adding service to other European destinations as well as Japan.

 In the late 1980s, American Airlines opened three hubs for north–south traffic.
 San Jose International Airport was added after American purchased AirCal.
 American built a terminal and runway at Raleigh-Durham International Airport for the growing Research Triangle Park nearby, and to compete with USAir's hub in Charlotte/Douglas International Airport.
 Nashville International Airport was also added as a hub.
 American also planned a north–south hub at Stapleton International Airport in Denver during the mid-1980s, but postponed those plans due to the planned development of Denver International Airport.

 In 1991, American Airlines bought the assets of TWA's operations at London Heathrow for $445 million.
 Until open skies came into effect in April 2008, American Airlines and United Airlines were the only U.S. carriers permitted to serve Heathrow.

+American took delivery of 19 McDonnell Douglas MD-11 aircraft starting in 1991, aiming to operate long-haul routes such as DFW-Hong Kong.
+However, the aircraft's performance was disappointing, and American agreed to sell its MD-11 fleet to FedEx in 1995.
+The following year, American placed what was then the largest aircraft order in history, agreeing to buy up to 630 Boeing aircraft including the Boeing 777 and Boeing 737.

 Lower fuel prices and a favorable business climate led to higher profits in the 1990s.
 The industry's expansion was not lost on pilots who on February 17, 1997, went on strike for higher wages.
 President Bill Clinton invoked the Railway Labor Act citing economic impact to the United States, quashing the strike.
 Pilots settled for wages lower than their demands.